-Detail the need for the project; who will benefit; what your organization wants to do and why; where and when it will take place, and how it will be done.
+Provide a short description of the proposed project, including: the need for the project; who will benefit; what your organization wants to do and why; when and where it will take place; and how it will be done.
 List what the funds requested in this application will support.
+(Four paragraphs maximum)